Undulatory locomotion: Hydrodynamics

 At low Reynolds number (Re~100), skin friction accounts for nearly all of the thrust and drag.
-For those animals which undulate at intermediate Reynolds number (Re~101), such as the Ascidian larvae, both skin friction and form force account for the production of drag and thrust.
+For those animals which undulate at intermediate Reynolds number (Re~101), such as the Ascidia larvae, both skin friction and form force account for the production of drag and thrust.
 At high Reynolds number (Re~102), both skin friction and form force act to generate drag, but only form force produces thrust.

 Kinematics

 In animals that move without use of limbs, the most common feature of the locomotion is a rostral to caudal wave that travels down their body.
 However, this pattern can change based on the particular undulating animal, the environment, and the metric in which the animal is optimizing (i.e. speed, energy, etc.).
 The most common mode of motion is simple undulations in which lateral bending is propagated from head to tail.

-Snakes can exhibit 5 different modes of terrestrial locomotion: (1) lateral undulation, (2) sidewinding, (3) concertina, (4) rectilinear, and (5) slide-pushing.
+Snakes can exhibit five different modes of terrestrial locomotion: (1) lateral undulation, (2) sidewinding, (3) concertina, (4) rectilinear, and (5) slide-pushing.
 Lateral undulation closely resembles the simple undulatory motion observed in many other animals such as in lizards, eels and fish, in which waves of lateral bending propagate down the snake's body.

 The American eel typically moves in an aquatic environment, though it can also move on land for short periods of time.
 It is able to successfully move about in both environments by producing traveling waves of lateral undulations.
 However, differences between terrestrial and aquatic locomotor strategy suggest that the axial musculature is being activated differently, (see muscle activation patterns below).
 In terrestrial locomotion, all points along the body move on approximately the same path and, therefore, the lateral displacements along the length of the eel's body is approximately the same.
 However, in aquatic locomotion, different points along the body follow different paths with increasing lateral amplitude more posteriorly.
 In general, the amplitude of the lateral undulation and angle of intervertebral flexion is much greater during terrestrial locomotion than that of aquatic.